Australia's desperate scramble to attract immigrants after the devastation of WWII

 How did Calwell hope to attract migrants?

-To make Australia an attractive option for potential migrants, incentives such as free or assisted passage, housing assistance, and employment assistance were offered.
+To make Australia an attractive option for potential migrants, incentives such as free or assisted passage, housing support, and employment assistance were offered.

 This seemed to work.
 Between 1945 and 1961, over two million immigrants arrived in Australia.